 These pieces stack on each other to raise your overall threshold, making it much harder to trigger a migraine attack.
 For this reason, we want to add in a lot of things that can potentially raise our threshold so we can live a somewhat normal life and not always be worried about what food we ate or how much sleep we get.

 Another reason to increase your migraine threshold is to allow your brain some time to calm down.
-It’s been in hyperdrive with attacks and every little thing seems to set you off.
+If you feel like you're having attacks all the time, your brain is overly sensitive and every little thing seems to set you off.
 Taking potential food triggers out of the mix can aide with this process over the course of a few months.

 Why Be Strict on a Migraine Diet?

-Also if you’re eating something every so often that’s actually a trigger for you, it’s difficult to see if you’re also having symptoms daily.
+Also if you’re eating something every so often that’s actually a trigger for you, it can be extremely difficult to pinpoint if you’re also having symptoms daily.
 Some people have a spike in symptoms that are even worse than what they experience daily, others just can’t tell.